robinelfrink/debian-joggler/README.md

     Usage: ./build.sh [OPTION]...
     Create Debian Stretch image for the O2 Joggler.

-    -s, --size SIZE    Total size of the image in MB, defaults to 2000 -h, --help         Display this help and exit
+    -s, --size SIZE       Total size of the image in MB, defaults to 2000 -k, --kernel VERSION  Use kernel VERSION.
+Make sure the linux-image-* and linux-headers-* packages are in ./kernel/.
+    -g, --enable-gma500   Enable the gma500_gfx framebuffer driver.
+    -h, --help            Display this help and exit

 The script uses sudo, so it will ask for your password.